 Wired for Success.

-The University of Dayton's undergraduate electrical engineering program is among the best in the country.
-With cutting-edge curriculum and facilities, we combine learning with doing and theory with practice — preparation that results in your success.
-We have programs that focus on digital and image processing, robotics control, micro-electronics, wide-area surveillance as well as a new lab for your use that is furnished with the latest robotics equipment.
+Join our program and participate in one of the best undergraduate electrical engineering programs in the country — cutting-edge curriculum and facilities, we combine learning with doing and theory with practice — resulting in your success.
+We focus on digital and image processing, robotics control, micro-electronics, wide-area surveillance.

-We are proud to be one of the first in the country to introduce a Bachelor's Plus Master's program that attracts and retains top-notch students.
-By taking two approved graduate courses in your senior year in place of non-design technical electives, it is possible to complete the master's degree in as little time as one additional academic year.
-This program is available to undergraduate electrical and computer engineering majors.
+We are proud to introduce our Bachelor's Plus Master's program that attracts and retains top-notch students making it possible to complete the master's degree in as little time as one additional academic year.

-Through internships, co-ops, study abroad and service-learning opportunities, you can expand your hands-on learning to the real world and gain invaluable experience in your field.
-About one-half of our students participate in our Cooperative Education program with placements in local and national companies such as AO Smith, Honda, Toyota, Fujitec, Battelle, YSI, LexisNexis and Naval Research Laboratories.
-In addition, many of our students take advantage of our ETHOS program and benefit from their service-learning experiences.
+Through internships, co-ops, study abroad and service opportunities, you can expand your learning to reality and gain invaluable experience in your field.
+About one-half of our students participate in our Cooperative Education working with companies such as AO Smith, Honda, Toyota, Fujitec, Battelle, YSI, LexisNexis and Naval Research Laboratories.
+And, many of our students benefit from our service-learning program — ETHOS.

-With a low 15:1 student-teacher ratio, you have close interaction with the Department's 15 full-time and nine part-time faculty.
-You'll experience one-on-one assistance with transitioning, academic advising and growth as an engineering professional.
+15:1 student/teacher ratio — experience one-on-one assistance with transitioning, advising and growth as an engineering professional.

-You may also work with faculty in their areas of interest.
-Augmented with joint faculty from the electro-optics program, our electrical and computer engineering faculty are world-renowned teachers and researchers who have edited textbooks, published extensively in national and international journals and conferences, and are fellows in their respective professional organizations.
-Extensive research opportunities with the University of Dayton Research Institute and Wright-Patterson Air Force Base give you hands-on research experience as an undergraduate student.
+Work with faculty in their areas of interest — augmented with joint faculty from the electro-optics program, our electrical and computer engineering faculty are world-renowned teachers and researchers who have edited textbooks, published extensively in national and international journals and conferences, and are fellows in their respective professional organizations.
+Participate in extensive research opportunities with the University of Dayton Research Institute (UDRI) and Wright-Patterson Air Force Base (WPAFB) — undergraduate hands-on research experience.

 Engineering Accreditation Commission of ABET